 With gas prices showing no sign of going down anytime soon, the cost to fuel a fleet vehicle is a significant expense to companies.
 According to Car and Driver who did a direct comparison of a Mini Cooper EV (Electric Vehicle) versus a Mini Cooper ICE (Internal Combustion Engine), the cost to fuel both vehicles to 45,000 miles is as follows Mini EV: $1,939 and Mini ICE: $4,478.

 Typically, fleet vehicles are driven more often than the average personal vehicle.
 This means there will be maintenance needed over the life of the vehicle.
 In the same study completed by Car and Driver maintenance on the Mini EV was $2,970 and the Mini ICE was $3,839 over the course of 45,000 miles.
 Although there are manufacturer warranties on both vehicles, it is still important to get a cost analysis as if it were not.
 This is because if you were to keep the vehicle past the warranty period, this cost could greatly affect profits.

 There are also tax benefits to companies who purchase EVs.
 These may include both federal and state credits that can offset the price of an electric vehicle by 20% or more in some cases.

 Sustainability and the initiatives surrounding it are popular with both the public and private sectors.
 Companies such as Novartis are teaming up with EV charging manufacturers like Enel X’s Juicebox to transition their entire fleet of vehicles into Hybrids and EVs.
 “This project, which has been made possible by our partnership with Enel X, represents a further strengthening of Novartis’s commitment to sustainability,” said Pasquale Frega, Country President and Managing Director of Novartis in Italy.

-Clearly, companies Current Dealers who invest in e-mobility and sustainability are on the right path.
+Clearly, companies Vehya who invest in e-mobility and sustainability are on the right path.